 Connectivity to multiple PDNs via trusted non-3GPP access is supported in the EPS when the network policies, the non-3GPP access and the user subscription allow it.

-NOTE 1: In 3GPP, there is a limitation to the maximum number of simultaneous PDN connections per UE caused by the number of EPS bearer identities (see 3GPP TS 24.007 [48]).
+NOTE 1: In 3GPP, there is a limitation to the maximum number of simultaneous PDN connections per UE caused by operator discretion, the number of EPS bearer identities or PDU session IDs, respectivelly (see 3GPP TS 24.007 [48]).
 Not complying with this limitation when accessing non-3GPP access can lead to unexpected consequences, e.g. connectivity loss in case of handover to 3GPP access.

 If the UE supports dynamic mobility management selection the UE shall use the same mobility protocol when multiple connections are established, see 3GPP TS 23.402 [6].